Jucodez/Bike-Sales-Analysis/README.md

 This survey collects data on various individuals in different demographic classes and reveals if they purchased a bike or not.

-This dashboard helps the motorbike manufacturing company understand its potential customers better.
+This analysis project creates a dashboard that helps the motorbike manufacturing company understand its potential customers better.
 It helps them to know who best to market to accross different demographics.

 ## Steps followed